pedrocrisp/NGS-pipelines/PARE_pipe1/README.md

 Note: there is a scythe script in here too but scythe kept trimming almost everything away leaving no reads, couldnt git it too work, maybe it is confused by  the low quality of reads, cutadapt worked well enough so didnt persist, although scythe may well do a better job if it could be optimized.

+## Alignment - bowtie2

+For alignment bowtie2 is used to map to the TAIR10 genome, requiring perfect match (because these are short reads...).